 The Nest | Mental Wellbeing Support in Southwark

-· CAMHS – the NHS mental health service for children and young people.
-CAMHS support covers depression,problems with food and eating, self harm and other difficulties.
+CAMHS is the NHS mental health service for children and young people.
+CAMHS support young people with issues like depression, anxiety, eating disorders, self harm and other difficulties.
+Parents/carers can self-refer to CAMHS or be referred by the school or their GP.

-· School Counsellor – one to one support for students.
-Managed by experienced and qualified school counsellors, with specialist training in counselling adolescents.
+Our school counselling service provides one to one therapeutic support for students and is managed by an experienced counsellor, with specialist training in counselling adolescents.

-Referrals can be made by students, parent/carerand school
+Referrals can be made by students, parent/carer and the school.

 Care and Support